VATP360: Viewport Adaptive 360-Degree Video Streaming based on Tile Priority: System Overview

 where $S_{i-1}=\left\{s_{0},s_{1},...,s_{i-1}\right\}$ is the set of user head movement trajectories from $0$ to $i-1$, $U_{i}=\left\{u_{1},u_{2},...,u_{i}\right\}$ is the set of video saliency maps from $1$ to $i$, and $\phi$ is the parameter of the LSTM network.

-To enhance the prediction accuracy, we further incorporate the motions of objects in the video to refine the initially predicted future viewport, for the reason that object motions tend to capture users' attention.
-The detailed steps for viewport prediction refinement are outlined in Algorithm 1.
-In the object tracking stage, we utilize the YOLOv3\cite{r29} model to detect relevant objects in the video.
+In order to improve the accuracy of the predictions and to reduce the detrimental effects of prediction errors, we also consider object trajectories in the video, as users are more likely to be attracted to relevant objects in the video content.
+We utilize the YOLOv3\cite{r29} model to detect relevant objects in the video.
 As shown in Fig. 2, we define two sets of tiles, $T_{obj}$ and $T_{v}$, to hold the tiles that lie within the object box and the predicted viewport respectively.
 For the tiles that lie within the object box and at the edge of the predicted viewport, we add them to $T_{v}$ to adjust the range of the predicted viewport.